christosgalano/christosgalano.github.io/_drafts/conways-law.md

 ---
 title: "Conway's Law"
 excerpt: "Explore Conway's Law—its origins, meaning, and why the structure of an organization inevitably influences the systems it creates."
-tagline: "Your team's structure is your system's architecture."
+tagline: "Your team's structure is your system's architecture"
 header:
   overlay_color: "#24292f"
   teaser: /assets/images/architecture/conways-law.webp